 Tips: You get to try on shirts in the store so you know which size to buy (very large sizes are available here and not as easy to find in other stores).
 Depending on how busy the store is, it might take 30 minutes or an hour for your shirt to be finished.
 No profanity or sports team names are allowed on the shirts.

 Hopefully that gives you a good list to get started with your souvenir planning.
-If you have questions or comments, please feel free to leave them in the comments.

 |If you enjoyed this article, be sure to get email updates (it's free).|